hmdhszd/Red-Hat-Certified-System-Administrator-RHCSA/3-Operate-Running-Systems/7-TuneD.md

 It is a part of the Red Hat Performance Tuning Toolkit and is designed to improve system performance, stability, and reliability.

-Tuned monitors various system parameters, such as CPU utilization, memory usage, I/O load, and network traffic, and adjusts system settings accordingly.
+Tuned monitors various system parameters, such as `CPU utilization`, `memory usage`, `I/O load`, and `network traffic`, and adjusts system settings accordingly.

 For example, it can adjust the CPU frequency scaling governor, disk I/O scheduler, network packet size, and other parameters to optimize system performance for a given workload.